aklinker1/a1/Readme.md

 > For a bit larger and more complex version, checkout the example [here](https://github.com/aklinker1/a1/tree/master/examples/TodoServer).

-## Setup
+## Installation and Usage

-You can either start from scratch by installing the library directly using `go get`, or you can clone a boilerplat prohject to get up and running faster.
+You can either start from scratch by installing the library directly using `go get`, or you can clone a boilerplate project to get up and running faster.

 ```bash
 # Install the library directly